Coach Tyler here!

-Many people start their fitness journey because they are overweight and want to claim their lives back.
-Carry extra weight can really put a strain not only on the heart and lungs, but also on our muscles and joints.
+Many people start their fitness journey because they are overweight and want to regain their lives.
+Carrying extra weight can really put a strain not only on the heart and lungs but also on our muscles and joints.

 Many personal trainers opt to specialize in helping overweight people lose pounds and keep them off by devising specific exercise programs for them.
-And it’s mental too as you try to find the causes why clients overeat.
+And it’s mental, too, as you try to find the causes of why clients overeat.

-Without a doubt, this is one of the most rewarding parts of personal training.
+This is undoubtedly one of the most rewarding parts of personal training.

-It’s not only about devising the right program for each individual but it’s about keeping them motivated and instilling a change in behavior, even when they want to give up.
+It’s not only about devising the right program for each individual but also about keeping them motivated and instilling a behavior change, even when they want to give up.

 And the reward?
-Well, when clients reach their goals, they are literally changed for life!
+When clients reach their goals, they are changed for life!

-If this is an area in which you see yourself excelling as a personal trainer, consider one of these certifications.
+If this is an area where you see yourself excelling as a personal trainer, consider one of these certifications.